 It’s certainly easy to sign a Code of Conduct, and not so easy to put it into practice.
 Most certainly, though, doing the right thing has value in itself.

-The Code of Conduct (Code) aims to strengthen the Open Ethics Initiative Community by fostering an all-inclusive environment for the members and by helping them model their behaviour in order to preserve the organization’s longevity and functionality, the spirit of the community and integrity.
+The Code of Conduct (Code) aims to strengthen the Open Ethics Initiative’s community by fostering an all-inclusive environment for the members and by helping them model their behaviour in order to ensure the organization’s long-term positive impact, longevity and functionality, the spirit of the community, and integrity.

 Moreover, the scope of the Code of Conduct is to ensure the ethical success of the non-profit and to allow Open Ethics Initiative & its members to work on a shared vision, which aligns with the organization values and objectives.